Minibeast/docs.amyy.me/docs/development/git.rst

 Setting up Git remote repository on Linux
 ------------------------------------------
-Making a Git remote repository is self-explanatory, although one issue I did encounter was related to how Git reacts when trying to switch branches to the one you're actually on.
+An important thing to note when setting up a "local" remote repository is that a remote repository is different from a local repository.
+A repository, while technically can work as both a working copy and the origin, does not work very... intended.
+To get it working, I created a blank repository to act as the origin, then made another folder (in ``/var/www``) that cloned the folder (yes, Git will let you set an origin to a path on the system directly.
+Cool!)

 On the server, create a folder for the repository.
 Then create a ``.git`` folder.
 Then, in that folder, run ``git init --bare``.